 The transition from the old IT to the new cloud-based digitized ecosystem sets up the challenge of operating in a hybrid environment.
 Organizations must gradually move to the future infrastructure and platform while maintaining the existing ones.
 This requires additional budgeting for personnel training and data migration.

 Expanding the vision

 As you contemplate any kind of transformation, the vector of cultural change should not be overlooked.
-McKinsey argues that only 4 percent of global 500 companies truly have a board that is digitally ready.
 To support continuous change, the vision should be aligned through the whole organization, and the first link in this alignment is definitely the board itself.

-Digital transformation is a broad term that embraces a wide array of elements that–when combined–define how an organization addresses interactions with customers and clients, how it operates internal tools and manages employee interactions, and eventually how this new digital framework is supported on the technical level.
+Digital transformation is a broad term that embraces a wide array of elements that -- when combined -- define how an organization addresses interactions with customers and clients, how it operates internal tools and manages employee interactions, and eventually how this new digital framework is supported on the technical level.
 But the main impeding challenge for any company that undergoes digital transformation isn’t the financial part.
-If done right, the transition eventually reduces operational cost.
+If done right, the transition eventually reduces operational costs.

 "In my experience, culture is the hardest part of the organization to change.
 Shifting technology, finding the right talent, finding the right product set and strategy—that’s all doable, not easy, but doable.
 Hardest is the cultural transformation in businesses that have very deep legacy and cultural roots."

 From leveraging the new tools to establishing an entirely different style of communication between management and employees, the cultural transformation will remain the main driver of the digital change.

 1. Digital transformation: The three steps to success, McKinsey — https://www.mckinsey.com/business-functions/digital-mckinsey/our-insights/digital-transformation-the-three-steps-to-success